madewhere/madewhere.co/content/brands/wusthof/index.md

     text: Wüsthof
 ---

 Wüsthof offers a wide range of kitchen knives.
-Many are made in Germany—such as their "Classic" line—but they sell some lines to big box retailers which are not.
-Similarly they offer other kitchen utensils which are of unknown origin.
+Much of their core product line is made in Germany.